-I am 31 years old and I have been trying to figure that out since about middle school, which is apparently when kids really start to “see color”.
+I am 31 years old and I have been trying to figure this out since middle school, which is apparently when kids really start to “see color”.
 That is when I started hearing “you act white” but also feeling discriminated against by the white Americans who would often raise their voice to ask, “DO YOU SPEAK ENGLISH”.
-I think it was high school though that my friends neighbor asked me where my shank was, “you’re Mexican, don’t you carry a shank”.
+I think it was high school though that my friend’s neighbor asked me where my shank was: “You’re Mexican, don’t you carry a shank?”
 I remember trying to avoid the sun so I wouldn’t get “too brown” and feeling shame when another student whispered on my first day in a new art class “I don’t think she speaks English”.
-I remember feeling embarrassed when a Latino would ask me if I spoke Spanish or mention my “light” skin.
+I remember feeling embarrassed when a Latino would ask me if I spoke Spanish or would mention my “light” skin.
 Do you see a trend?
 Each side has a different prejudice for someone like myself.

 This post was inspired by an event that happened yesterday.
-Earlier in the day I had shared a Facebook video of America Ferra speaking on this same issue.
-The discrimination she herself faced in the film industry for not being able to portray a character as “Latino enough” which was confusing to her because as she put it, she is an actual real-life Latino, how is that not good enough?
-Ironically a few hours later I was at lunch a colleague mentioned she had gone to a concert.
-She asked if I had heard of the singer, Because I hadn’t, and she proceeded to ask if I even know what reggaeton music is.
+Earlier in the day, I shared a Facebook video of America Fererra speaking on this same issue.
+The discrimination she herself faced in the film industry for not being able to portray a character as “Latino enough” was confusing to her because, as she put it, she is an actual real-life Latino.How is that not good enough?
+Ironically, a few hours later I was at lunch and a colleague mentioned she had gone to a concert.
+She asked if I had heard of the singer.
+Because I hadn’t, she then proceeded to ask if I even know what reggaeton music is.
 I had heard of it but if a reggaeton song came on the radio, I could not identify it as such.
-It was then that she asked, “what kind of Mexican are you?”.
-My mom works in the same office as her and we all have lunch with together.
-A few minutes later my mom said something in Spanish and she corrects her in a mocking way.
+It was then that she asked, “What kind of Mexican are you?”.
+My mom works in the same office as this person and we all have lunch together.
+A few minutes later my mom says something in Spanish and she corrects her in a mocking way.

 Being a Mexican in Arizona during this time is especially hard.
 All the talk of illegal immigration and the border wall has sprung a lot of hate.
 Hate that trickles down from the Mexicans who are here illegally to us who are several generation Americans.
-I have had family be racially profiled.
-I myself had my vehicle searched during a routine traffic stop because they were looking for guns… I’ve never owned a gun in my life and gave no reason for them to suspect it.
+I have had family racially profiled.
+I, myself, have had my vehicle searched during a routine traffic stop because they were looking for guns.
+I’ve never owned a gun in my life and gave no reason for them to suspect it.
 Maybe my gun is somewhere with the shank I should supposedly have?

-I had an old shoplifting charge haunt me for a decade while my friend who was my partner in crime had 0 issues from the same charge.
-The company she works for hired me then took back the offer after the background check, stating they can not hire someone with that charge.
+I had an old shoplifting charge haunt me for a decade while my friend who was my partner in crime had ZERO issues from the same charge.
+The company she works for hired me, then took back the offer after the background check, stating they cannot hire someone with that charge.
 I couldn’t find an apartment that would allow me on the lease to save my life.
 She had several apartments in her name with no mention of the charge.
-I was confused to why I kept having to pay for a mistake I had made many years ago and she had never heard about it again.
-I’m not one to pull the race card but my brother mentioned it.
-He said the only difference is your last name, you’re Mexican and she’s white.
+I was confused as to why I kept having to pay for a mistake I made many years ago and she never heard about it again.
+I’m not one to pull the race card, but my brother mentioned it.
+He said the only difference is your last name: you’re Mexican and she’s white.
 That was a hard one to swallow.

 I urge you as a white American to read this and try and understand the struggle your Mexican neighbor might experience daily.
-I want you as a fellow Latino to open your eyes and see that you could be part of a problem.
-Our people receive enough hate, why would you contribute to it?
-Why would you shame someone who can be both proud to me Latino but also American raised?
+I want you as a fellow Latino to open your eyes and see that you could be part of the problem.
+Our people receive enough hate.
+Why would you contribute to it?
+Why would you shame someone who can be both proud to be Latino and also American raised?
 Why would you shame a fellow Latino because they are trying to keep the culture alive by speaking Spanish but maybe they don’t speak it perfect?
 Know that we might already be insecure and have empathy for that.
 Help educate instead of discriminate.
 If you too are a Latino who struggles with your identity due to lack of acceptance, try and rise above it.
-Take pride in who YOU are and ignore the ignorance, feel sorry for the close minded.
+Take pride in who YOU are, ignore the ignorance, and feel sorry for the close minded.